 Students who pass WRT 105/105E but with a grade below the “C” that is the minimum required may choose to take the course a second time for four additional credit hours, and with both grades in the GPA as long as they submit the special form by the end of the fourth week of the semester.
 Alternatively, a student may apply the standard “repeat” policy described in the first paragraph.
 (See Primary Writing Requirement.)

 Some courses, because of the way they are offered, cannot be repeated.
 PHY 143 is one example.
 It is a course for freshmen only.
 A student who fails PHY 143 should take PHY 123 in the second year.
 PHY 121 can be used as a repeat for PHY 141 and PHY 122 can be used as a repeat for PHY 142.
+Also, PHY 121 can be taken as a repeat course for PHY121P.
 BIO 112, another course that is for freshmen only, cannot be repeated.
 A student who fails BIO 112 and wants to continue in Biology should take BIO 110 in the second year.

 Students who choose to repeat a course they have failed, and who select the S/F option, must pass the course the second time in order that the first failing grade will be removed from the GPA.